-1 E/2009/55.
+1 E/2011/91.

-2. Requests the Secretary-General:

-(a) To circulate the new and amended recommendations on the transport of dangerous goods2 to the Governments of Member States, the specialized agencies, the International Atomic Energy Agency and other international organizations concerned;

-(b) To publish the sixteenth revised edition of the Recommendations on the Transport of Dangerous Goods: Model Regulations3 and the fifth revised edition of the Recommendations on the Transport of Dangerous Goods: Manual of Tests and Criteria4 in all the official languages of the United Nations, in the most cost-effective manner, no later than the end of 2009;

-(c) To make those publications available on the website of the Economic Commission for Europe,5 which provides secretariat services to the Committee, and to make them available also on CD-ROM;

-3. Invites all Governments, the regional commissions, the specialized agencies, the International Atomic Energy Agency and the other international organizations concerned to transmit to the secretariat of the Committee their views on the Committee's work, together with any comments that they may wish to make on the recommendations on the transport of dangerous goods;

-4. Invites all interested Governments, the regional commissions, the specialized agencies and the international organizations concerned to take into account the recommendations of the Committee when developing or updating appropriate codes and regulations;

-5. Requests the Committee to study, in consultation with the International Maritime Organization, the International Civil Aviation Organization, the regional commissions and the intergovernmental organizations concerned, the possibilities of improving the implementation of the Model Regulations on the transport of dangerous goods in all countries for the purposes of ensuring a high level of safety and eliminating technical barriers to international trade, including through the further harmonization of international agreements or conventions governing the international transport of dangerous goods;
+- 1. Expresses its appreciation for the work of the Committee of Experts on the Transport of Dangerous Goods and on the Globally Harmonized System of Classification and Labelling of Chemicals with respect to matters relating to the transport of dangerous goods, including their security in transport; - 2.
+Requests the Secretary-General: - (a) To circulate the new and amended recommendations on the transport of dangerous goods2 to the Governments of Member States, the specialized agencies, the International Atomic Energy Agency and other international organizations concerned; - (b) To publish the seventeenth revised edition of the Recommendations on the Transport of Dangerous Goods: Model Regulations3 and amendment 1 to the fifth revised edition of the Recommendations on the Transport of Dangerous Goods: Manual of Tests and Criteria4 in all the official languages of the United Nations, in the most cost-effective manner, no later than the end of 2011: - (c) To make those publications available on the website of the Economic Commission for Europe,5 which provides secretariat services to the Committee, and to make them available also on CD-ROM; - 3.
+Invites all Governments, the regional commissions, the specialized agencies, the International Atomic Energy Agency and the other international organizations concerned to transmit to the secretariat of the Committee their views on the Committee's work, together with any comments that they may wish to make on the recommendations on the transport of dangerous goods; - 4.
+Invites all interested Governments, the regional commissions, the specialized agencies and the international organizations concerned to take into account the recommendations of the Committee when developing or updating appropriate codes and regulations; - 5.
+Invites in particular the Governments of Member States, the International Labour Organization and the International Maritime Organization to draw the attention of authorities and other entities concerned with workplace safety to the warning, marking, documentation and training provisions contained in chapter 5.5 of the Recommendations on the Transport of Dangerous Goods: Model Regulations or in the International Maritime Dangerous Goods Code, concerning fumigated cargo transport units, and to take appropriate steps to ensure their implementation and workers' awareness; - 6.
+Requests the Committee to study, in consultation with the International Maritime Organization, the International Civil Aviation Organization, the regional commissions and the intergovernmental organizations concerned, the possibilities of improving the implementation of the Model Regulations on the transport of dangerous goods in all countries for the purposes of ensuring a high level of safety and eliminating technical barriers to international trade, including through the further harmonization of international agreements or conventions governing the international transport of dangerous goods;

-6. Invites all Governments, as well as the regional commissions and organizations concerned, the International Maritime Organization and the International Civil Aviation Organization to provide feedback to the Committee regarding differences between the provisions of national, regional or international legal instruments and those of the Model Regulations, in order to enable the Committee to develop cooperative guidelines for enhancing consistency between these requirements and reducing unnecessary impediments, to identify existing substantive and modal international, regional and national differences, with the aim of reducing those differences to the greatest extent practical and ensuring that where differences are necessary they do not pose impediments to the safe and efficient transport of dangerous goods, and to undertake an editorial review of the Model Regulations and various modal instruments with the aim of improving clarity, user friendliness and ease of translation;

-$^{^{\}rm 2}$ ST/SG/AC.10/36/Add.1 and Add.2.
+2 ST/SG/AC.10/38/Add.1 and Add.2.